-Carp and Bailey (20) supported the finding that treatment with antibiotics may prevent lumbar puncture-induced meningitis.
+Carp and Bailey (20) supported the finding that treatment with antibiotics may prevent LP-induced meningitis.
 Twelve of 40 bacteremic rats subjected to cisternal puncture with a 26-gauge needle developed meningitis.
 Neither bacteremic animals that were not subjected to dural puncture nor animals undergoing dural puncture in the absence of bacteremia developed meningitis.
-In humans antibiotic therapy is often deferred until after cultures are obtained.
+In humans, antibiotic therapy is often deferred until after cultures are obtained.
 There are several other limitations to this study.
-Although Escherichia coli is a common cause of bacteremia, it is an uncommon cause of meningitis.
+Although E. coli is a common cause of bacteremia, it is an uncommon cause of meningitis.
 In addition, the authors knew the sensitivity to the bacteria injected, allowing for appropriate antibiotic coverage.
-The authors also performed a cisternal puncture (rather than lumbar puncture) and utilized a 26-gauge needle, producing a relatively large dural defect in the rat compared with a similar puncture site in humans.
+The authors also performed a cisternal puncture (rather than LP) and used a 26-gauge needle, producing a relatively large dural defect in the rat compared to a similar puncture site in humans.
 Finally, no local anesthetics, which are typically bacteriostatic, were injected.
-Human data are scarce although epidural anesthesia has been extensively used in febrile pregnant patients with rare adverse infectious complications.
-The importance of a localized infection at a site distant from the site of needle insertion in the etiology of epidural or intrathecal infectious complications is unknown, but such an association is highly theoretical, at best.
+Human data are scarce, although epidural anesthesia has been extensively used in febrile pregnant patients with rare adverse infectious complications.
+The importance of a localized infection at a site distant from the site of needle insertion in the etiology of epidural or intrathecal infectious complications is unknown, but at best such an association is highly theoretical.

-Epidural abscess formation after epidural or spinal anesthesia can be superficial, requiring limited surgical drainage and IV antibiotics, or occur deep in the epidural space with associated cord compression (Table 1).
-Superficial infections present with local tissue swelling, erythema, and drainage, often associated with fever but rarely causing neurological problems unless untreated.
+Epidural abscess formation after epidural or spinal anesthesia can be superficial, requiring limited surgical drainage and IV antibiotics, or occur deep in the epidural space with associated cord compression.
+Superficial infections present with local tissue swelling, erythema and drainage, often associated with fever, but rarely causing neurologic problems unless untreated.
 Epidural abscess formation usually presents several days after neural blockade with clinical signs of severe back pain, local tenderness, and fever associated with leukocytosis.
-Magnetic resonance imaging is advocated as the most sensitive modality for evaluation of the spine when infection is suspected (21).
+MRI is advocated as the most sensitive modality for evaluation of the spine when infection is suspected (21).
 Du Pen et al. (22) reported a 5.4% incidence (1:1700 catheter days) of infection during chronic epidural catheterization, which compared favorably with infection rates associated with other chronic catheters (e.g., Hickman).

-Repeated applications of local anesthetics via an indwelling intrathecal catheter or by multiple single-shot spinal injections to improve on a patchy or failed block has been associated with cauda equina syndrome.
-Suggested precautions include the following:

-- aspiration of cerebrospinal fluid before and after drug injection; - 2) evaluation of the extent of sacral blockade to ascertain preferential distribution to that site; - limit the drug dosage to a maximum precalculated "safe" dosage; - 4) if an injection is repeated, avoid reinforcement of
+Repeated applications of local anesthetics via an indwelling intrathecal catheter or by multiple singleshot spinal injections to improve on a patchy or failed block have been associated with cauda equina syndrome.
+Suggested precautions include 1) aspiration of CSF before and after drug injection; 2) evaluation of the extent of sacral blockade to ascertain preferential distribution to that site; 3) limit the drug dosage to a maximum precalculated "safe" dosage; 4) if an injection is repeated, avoid reinforcement of the same drug distribution (change patient position, drug baricity, etc.); and 5) if CSF cannot be aspirated after injection, do not repeat with a "full" dose unless no sign of neural blockade (including the sacral area) is present (23) (Table 1).

-Epidural abscess Epidural hemorrhage Anterior spinal artery syndrome Age of patient Any age 50% over 50 yr Elderly Previous history Infection Anticoagulants Arteriosclerosis/hypotension Onset 1-3 days Sudden Sudden Generalized symptoms Fever, malaise, back pain Sharp, transient back and leg pain None Sensory involvement None or paresthesias Variable, late Minor, patchy Motor involvement Flaccid paralysis, later spastic Flaccid paralysis Flaccid paralysis Segmental reflexes Exacerbated-later obtunded Abolished Abolished MRI/CT/myelogram Signs of extradural compression Signs of extradural compression Normal Cerebrospinal fluid Increased cell count Normal Normal Blood data Rise in sed rate Abn coags Normal

-Table 1.
-Differential Diagnosis of Epidural Abscess, Epidural Hemorrhage, and Anterior Spinal Artery Syndrome the same drug distribution (e.g., change patient position, drug baricity); and

-Infrequent findings

-MRI = magnetic resonance imaging; CT = computed tomography.

-5) if cerebrospinal fluid cannot be aspirated after injection, do not repeat with a "full" dose unless no sign of neural blockade (including the sacral area) is present (23).

-Postoperative Neurological Complications
+POSTOPERATIVE NEUROLOGIC COMPLICATIONS

-Persisting sensory blockade renders affected anatomical sites vulnerable to injury and interferes with the patient's ability to feel painful responses to surgically induced problems such as ischemia or compression of tissues resulting from overly tight casts or surgical dressings.
-Neurological complications of regional anesthetics are usually discovered after the patient has left the recovery room.
+Persisting sensory blockade renders affected anatomical sites vulnerable to injury and interferes with the patient's ability to feel painful responses to surgically induced problems such as ischemia or compression of tissues due to overly tight casts or surgical dressings.
+Neurologic complications of regional anesthetics are usually discovered after the patient has left the recovery room.
 Persistent motor blockade during recovery from sensory anesthesia may indicate anterior spinal artery occlusion or spasm.
-Lack of recovery from spinal or epidural blockade in the expected time interval may indicate spinal cord compression as a result of epidural hematoma.
-Because early intervention, preferably within 12 h, is the key to success in managing these potentially devastating complications, prompt diagnosis (magnetic resonance imaging) and early surgical management is indicated.
+Lack of recovery from spinal or epidural blockade in the expected time interval may indicate spinal cord compression due to epidural hematoma.
+Because early intervention, preferably < 12 h, is the key to success in managing these potentially devastating complications, prompt diagnosis (MRI) and early surgical management is indicated.